earthly/website/blog/_posts/2021-01-01-brown-green-language.md

 </div>

 <div class="notice--success notice--big">
-**Green Language:** A language that you are more likely to use in a new project (i.e. green-field projects).
+**Green Language:** A language that you are more likely to use in a new project (i.e. a green-field project).

-Go, Rust, TypeScript, Kotlin, Julia, Dart, Scala, Haskell,
+Go, Rust, TypeScript, Kotlin, Julia, Dart, Scala, and Haskell
 </div>